KK5R -- Former calls: WB4DPG, WB5QGI

 Hobbies include photography, flying, writing books and magazine articles and some other hobbies but Amateur Radio remains the most-liked.
 Antenna experimentation is the main adventure, HF is the name of the game.
 The present goal is to establish regular skeds with son (N5DIM) in Sacramento.
 This is why more antenna work is in the forecast.

 What's happening today:

 Station consists of a Yaesu FT-450AT and an MFJ 948 antenna tuner which is seldom used to tune an antenna since I have a B&W TTFD antenna that requires no tuning.
-I also have an FT-2800M on 2M and usually monitor 52S for emergency needs of anyone passing through.
-I struggle with a low 2M antenna, though, which is inherent with living in one of the lowest places in the area.
-Being in a hole sorta puts the crimp on VHF activity.
-In fact, being below average terrain here puts my 2M antenna at the road level.
+Being in a hole sorta puts the crimp on VHF activity so do not do it.
+However, plan to get a 2M rig to monitor 52S for anyone needing assistance in the area.
+Being below average terrain here puts my 2M antenna barely above the neighborhood road level even though it’s still up on a 50-ft telescoping pole mounted on a light pole.
 Have to find a way to give my homebrew 2M J-Pole more elevation.

 Having a ball but too much DX has already slipped by!
 Have to get back to the mike and, hopefully soon, back to the key with equal determination.
 Not too much later, either.